miyurusankalpa/miyurublog/content/blog/ipv6-docker-registries-2025/index.md

 - **registry.k8s.io**: **PASS**
 - prod-registry-k8s-io-ap-south-1.s3.dualstack.ap-south-1.amazonaws.com: SPASS

-> Note: Blob endpoint seems to use different provider S3 buckets based on regions.
+> ⚠️ Note: Blob endpoint seems to use different provider S3 buckets based on regions.
 For my region, it has IPv6 support.

 ## Redirect Domains

 - **registry.access.redhat.com**: Domain supports IPv6.
 Then it redirects to Red Hat Quay.
 - **lscr.io**: Domain does not support IPv6.
 Then it redirects to GitHub Container Registry.

-## Summary Table and Recommendations
+## Summary and Recommendations

 Based on the tests conducted, here's a summary table of registry IPv6 support and recommendations for environments where IPv6 is crucial: